-The experiment was conducted in the compost unit at Centre for Organic Agriculture Research and Training (COART) Farm, Department of Agronomy, Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola.The experiment was laid out in random block design with five treatments and four replication.
-Treatments where, T1: Soybean straw (70%) + cowdung slurry (30%), T2: Weed biomass (70%) +Cowdung slurry (30%), T3: Vegetable waste (70%) + cow dung slurry (30%), T4: Leaf biomass (70%) + cow dung slurry (30%), T5: Millets Straw (70%) + cow dung slurry (30%).
-Crop residues of Soyabean (Glycine max), Weed Straw, Vegetable Straw, Leaf Litters, and Millets straw were used for the experiment.
+The experiment was conducted in the compost unit at the Centre for Organic Agriculture Research and Training (COART) Farm, Department of Agronomy, Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola.The experiment was laid out in a random block design with five treatments and four replication.
+Treatments were, T1: Soybean straw (70%) + cow dung slurry (30%), T2: weed biomass (70%) +cow dung slurry (30%), T3: vegetable waste (70%) + cow dung slurry (30%), T4: leaf biomass (70%) + cow dung slurry (30%), T5: millets straw (70%) + cow dung slurry (30%).
+Crop residues of soyabean (Glycine max), weed Straw, vegetable straw, leaf litters, and millets straw were used for the experiment.
 Cement tanks of length 0.90 m, width 0.45 m and height 0.30 m were used for decomposition of crop residues for vermiwash preparation.
 For the purpose of vermicomposting, cow dung from healthy animals was collected from the Dairy Farm, Department of Animal Husbandry and Dairy Science, Dr. Panjabrao Deshmukh Krishi Vidyapeeth Akola.
-At the bottom of tank layer of 2 cm soil is sepreaded evenly to hold water at bottom of tank then a 5cm layer of crop residues was added ad it is then sprinkled with dung slurry sufficient to wet the desired layer.
-Again, the layer of crop residues added and similar procedure is carried out till tank gets filled.
+At the bottom of tank layer of 2 cm soil is spread evenly to hold water at bottom of the tank then a 5cm layer of crop residues was added ad it is then sprinkled with dung slurry sufficient to wet the desired layer.
+Again, the layer of crop residues added and similar procedure is carried out till the tank gets filled.
 About six layers were required to fill the tank, after the final layer one kg soil is added in dung slurry to plaster the layer to prevent heat and gaseous exchange.
 These tanks were kept 21 days for partial decomposition.
 Eisenia foetidaspecies of earthworm was used for this experiment.
 After the partial decomposition turning is given to partial decomposed material, water is sprinkled to remove excess heat for the convenience of earthworms.
 A sufficiently large container made of concrete or plastic bucket is to be selected.
 A hole is drilled at the base of the container to fix a tap to it.
 A base layer of gravel or broken small pieces of bricks is placed up to the height of 10-15 cm.
 On the coarse sand layer, place 40-45 cm pre-decomposed organic wastes and moisten the different layers with water.
 Introduce earthworms into the container.
 To get vermiwash continuously suspend a mud pot or a small bucket with some holes.
 Cotton wicks or bamboo sticks are placed in the holes so that water can trickle down.
 Fill the container with 4-5 litres of water every day.
 The unit starts yielding good quality vermiwash after ten days and about 3-4 litres of vermiwash can be collected every day.
 The tap should be kept open to collect the washings.
 The vermiwash is coppery brown in colour.
 It should be stored in a cool dry place.
 The data on pH, EC, N, P, K, carbon content, Ca, Mg, Na, Cl, So4, micronutrient analysis, ESP and microbial population (fungi, bacteria & actinomycetes) were recorded from five vermiwash tanks randomly selected from all treatment at the time of observation.
 The data on pH, EC, N, P, K, carbon content, Ca, Mg, Na, Cl, So4, micronutrient analysis, ESP and microbial population (fungi, bacteria & actinomycetes) were analysed statistically using ANOVA.

 3. Result and discussion